Netcode for GameObjects (Netcode) includes three options for synchronizing game states and/or events:

 NetworkVariable class by deriving from the

 NetworkVariableBase abstract class.
-If you want something to always be synchronized with current and late-joining clients, then it is likely a good
+If you want something to always be synchronized with current and late-joining clients, then it's likely a good